ON THIS PAGE

 Moons of the Giant Planets

-Jupiter has 53 known moons (plus 16 awaiting official confirmation), including the largest moon in the solar system, Ganymede.
+Jupiter has 79 known moons, including the largest moon in the solar system, Ganymede.
 Many of Jupiter's outer moons have highly elliptical orbits and orbit backwards (opposite to the spin of the planet).
 Saturn, Uranus and Neptune also have some irregular moons, which orbit far from their respective planets.

 Saturn has 53 known moons (plus eight more awaiting official confirmation).
 The chunks of ice and rock in Saturn's rings (and the particles in the rings of the other outer planets) are not considered moons, yet embedded in Saturn's rings are distinct moons or moonlets.
 These shepherd moons help keep the rings in line.
 Saturn's moon Titan, the second largest in the solar system, is the only moon with a thick atmosphere.